felixnboi/GroupG-Molekulardynamik/README.md

 >Usage: *"./ParticleGenerator [--help] [-s] -m double -d double -x double -y double -z double --sizeX int --sizeY int --sizeY int --velocityX double --velocityY double --velocityZ double"*

 >*"--help"*: **optional** If set a usage message is logged and program terminates.
 >*"-s"*: **optional** If set the particles in the already exsisting *generated-input.txt* file won't be overwritten and the new particles will be added as well.
+Please be sure that a *generated-input.txt* file has already been created when setting this option.
 >*"-m double"*: **mandatory.** Defines the mass of the particles in the cuboid.
 >*"-d double"*: **mandatory.** Defines the distance between two particles.
 >*"-x double"*: **mandatory.** Defines starting point x-coordinate of the cuboid.